coronalabs/corona-docs/markdown/guide/start/installWin/index.markdown

 ## Getting Started

-If you're new to Corona, the most fun way to learn is to [create a simple game][guide.programming.01].
+If you're new to CORONA_CORE_PRODUCT, the most fun way to learn is to [create a simple game][guide.programming.01].
 Don't worry if you've never created a mobile app or programmed before&nbsp;&mdash; the chapters in the guide will walk you through the entire process from start to finish!

 <div class="walkthrough-nav">